guisaliba/dsa/sorting/big-o.md

 <samp>

 ## Big O is a way to categorize your algorithm on time and memory complexity based on the input.
-It tells how your algorithm reacts to different given inputs.
+It is a way to tell how your algorithm reacts to different given inputs.

 ### Growth is with respect to the input